Woman working on a laptop

 Chapters

-4 Types of communication styles in the workplace
+The four types of communication styles in the workplace

 How many results do you think there would be if you searched for the phrase “communication books for managers”?